jbostoen/iTop-custom-extensions/readme.txt

 In my humble opinion, it lacks an essential Network Devices tab.

 This module redefines the IP Phone object to be a basic network device, with three additional properties: internal number, external number, management IP.
+This makes sense, because a lot of IP Phones are small switches - put between a PC and a network switch.